yaroslaff/SashimiDB/README.md

 Or maybe it's better to call Exact as "in-memory database for public data with anonymous read access".

+Or "REST API for searching records inside JSON files".

 ## Why to use Exact?

 ### Save development time and money